The TRUTH about those 'body image' style transformations?

-Right now, your GOAL should just be to actually do the 3 weekly walks, run, walkouts etc consistently for the first 4 weeks (whilst educating and just attempting to eat a little better)
+Setting big goals and restrictive diets, that you WILL resent at some point, will make you miserable which will then lead to giving up again.Right now, your GOAL should just be to actually do the 3 weekly walks, run, walkouts etc consistently for the first 4 weeks (whilst educating and just attempting to eat a little better)

 *We've been through this in the 'Are your goals holding you back' post that you can find in the contents section where you'll also find help with nutrition etc*

 If you are a bit more experienced and have FULL clarity then great, however, your goals should still be realistic and achievable (part of the SMART goal system)

 SPECIFIC - I want to burn 2 inches belly fat